Water Damage Restoration - Frequently Asked Questions

 My ceilings are wet.
 What needs to be done?

-It can mean a few things like pipe leak, or a pipe leak, but we recommend giving us a call if you notice wet spots on your ceilings.
+It can mean a few things like pipe leak, roof leak, or leaking bathtub or shower, but we recommend giving us a call if you notice wet spots on your ceilings.
 Our team will evaluate moisture content, determine the severity of the damage, and may have to remove some of your ceiling for ventilation.

 Can I walk on the area during the drying process?